 Okay, I’m just going to say it: I am done with single digit temperatures!
 (And the windchills below zero.)

-The I asked her which container she thought would freeze the fastest.
-Knowing how cold it is outside right now, with below zero windchill factors, she went with the one outside.
-Smart girl!
+The I asked the kids which container would freeze the fastest.
+Knowing how cold it is outside right now, with below zero windchill factors, they went with the one outside.
+Smart kids!

 We checked our containers every 10-15 minutes.

 After an hour, the water in the refrigerator was very cold, but not frozen.

 Since the windchill is really the factor right now, we did one more experiment.

 I got out 2 old kitchen washcloths and got them wet.